The bead model and limit behaviors of dimer models

-\end{lem} This application $\Psi$ coincide with the notion of isoradial embedding for dimer models with critical weights (see \cite{Ke:Crit}) and gives a geometry well-adapted for the study of liquid measures on dimer configurations (see for example~\cite{Bout:densities}). \end{rem}
+This application $\Psi$ coincide with the notion of isoradial embedding for dimer models with critical weights (see \cite{KeCrit}) and gives a geometry well adapted for the study of liquid measures on dimer configurations (see, e.g.,~\cite{Boutdensities}). \end{rem}

 Proposition \ref{Kiperlesasymp} shows that the kernel giving the correlations has the same form as the original bead model.
-However, in order to recover the bead model, one can not just look at one type of edges on threads but at all of them.
+However, in order to recover fully the bead model, one can not just look at one type of edges on threads but at all of them.

-Since the frozen paths have been chosen to cross no dimer when the slope is on the side of the particular Newton polygon we are looking at, they are bordered by white vertices on their left, and black vertices on their right.
-For a reason of parity between white and black vertices, there is no dimer configuration of the graph $G_1$ deprived of the projection of these two vertices having a height change\footnote{The term \emph{height change} here is an abuse of notations, since the difference between the reference unit flow $\conf_0$ and the one corresponding to any dimer configuration of $G_1$ deprived of the two vertices has a non-zero divergence.
-What we mean here by this expression is in fact the powers in $z$ and $w$ in the weight of the configuration computed using the magnetically altered Kasteleyn operator $K(z,w)$ divided by that of the reference dimer configuration.} on the side of $N(P)$.
-Therefore the arguments of the proof of proposition \ref{Kiperlesasymp} can be applied to obtain similar asymptotics as those given in that proposition for the coefficients of $\Ki_{\gamma,\sm}$ between these vertices. \begin{prop} Let $\bv_{x,y}$ and $\wv$ be respectively a black and a white vertex each bordering one of these paths, and in fundamental domains separated by a lattice translation $(x,y)$.
-In the scaling limit
+Since the frozen paths have been chosen to cross no dimer when the slope is on the side of the particular Newton polygon we are looking at, they are bordered by white vertices on their left and black vertices on their right.
+For a reason of parity between white and black vertices, there is no dimer configuration of the graph $G_1$ deprived of the projection of these two vertices having a height change\footnote{The term \emph {height change} here is an abuse of notations, since the difference between the reference unit flow $\conf_0$ and the one corresponding to any dimer configuration of $G_1$ deprived of the two vertices has a nonzero divergence.
+What we mean here by this expression is, in fact, the powers in $z$ and $w$ in the weight of the configuration computed using the magnetically altered Kasteleyn operator $K(z,w)$ divided by that of the reference dimer configuration.} on the side of $N(P)$.
+Therefore, the arguments of the proof of Proposition \ref {Kiperlesasymp} can be applied to obtain similar asymptotics as those given in that proposition for the coefficients of $\Ki_{\gamma,\sm}$ between these vertices. \begin{prop} Let $\bv_{x,y}$ and $\wv$ be respectively a black and a white vertex each bordering one of these paths, and in fundamental domains separated by a lattice translation $(x,y)$.
+In the scaling limit,

 the coefficient $\Ki_{\gamma,\sm}(\bv_{x,y},\wv)$ has the following asymptotics

 where

 \end{prop}